syncfusion-content/blazor-docs/blazor/heatmap-chart/working-with-data.md

 # Working with data in Blazor HeatMap Chart Component

-This section shows how to bind data to the HeatMap component using the video below.
+This section shows how to bind data to the HeatMap component.
+The below video demonstrates the same.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=u27NqwNs8sw&t=78s"%}